-Plans change sometimes, but that doesn't mean your adventure has too.
-This article will show you how to create new routes on the fly within Gaia GPS using either the snap-to-trail route planner or the straight line route builder.
-It is also possible to use the routing feature to measure distances within the app.
+This article will show you how to create a route using either the snap-to-trail route planner or the straight line route builder.
+The routing feature will also measure distances within the app.

 ** Snap to trail route creation requires an internet connection.**